amir-ebneabbasi/Deprivation-Brain-Health/README.md

 ## Computing environment

-All analyses were run on a high-performance computing (HPC) cluster.
+All analyses were run on a high-performance computing (HPC) cluster using the SLURM workload manager.

 ---